ev3dev-lang-java/ev3dev-lang-java/README.md

 ## Introduction

 In Lego Mindstorms ecosystem, the default solution to develop Java software for Lego Mindstorms is [LeJOS](http://www.lejos.org/).
-But now exists an alternative, `EV3Dev-lang-java` a Java project running on the top of [EV3Dev](http://www.ev3dev.org/).
+But now exists one alternative, `EV3Dev-lang-java` a Java project running on the top of [EV3Dev](http://www.ev3dev.org/).

 Lego Mindstorms ecosystem is `a nice educational way to learn Java programming in general and Robotics in particular`.
-Now, it is possible to install a complete Linux distro in the third generation of the product and other companies like [Mindsensors](http://www.mindsensors.com/) & [Dexter Industries](https://www.dexterindustries.com/) has released products which interact with Sensors & Actuators from Lego ecosystem with the Power of the popular board [Raspberry Pi 3](https://www.raspberrypi.org/)
+Now, it is possible to install a complete Linux distro in the third generation of the product and others companies like [Mindsensors](http://www.mindsensors.com/) & [Dexter Industries](https://www.dexterindustries.com/) has released products which interact with Sensors & Actuators from Lego ecosystem and that boards can use the Power of the popular board [Raspberry Pi 3](https://www.raspberrypi.org/)

-With the help of `EV3Dev`, it is possible to have the same Linux experience for multiple boards.
+Now, with the help of `EV3Dev`, it is possible to have the same Linux experience for multiple boards.
-So, why not develop a Java library for that Linux Distro?
+So... why not develop a Java library for that Linux Distro?
 The answer is `EV3Dev-lang-java`.
-The project the good things of both worlds: EV3Dev with the complete linux experience and LeJOS with the rich local navigation stack.
+The project, takes the good things of both worlds: EV3Dev with the complete linux experience and LeJOS with the rich local navigation stack.

 **What libraries contains EV3Dev-lang-java?**